Carl Rydquist: Drifting career

-Rydquist became interested in drifting upon moving to California.
-He practiced with his personal Nissan 350Z before entering the Just Drift series in 2008 with the same car, finishing the season in 8th place.
-Rydquist earned a sponsorship from City Tire Online and a seat in Formula D. In 2009, Rydquist entered three FD competition events where he qualified for the Top 32 at Long Beach and received one vote for One-More-Time in the Top 32 tandem battle against reigning FD champion Tanner Foust.
+Rydquist picked up interest in drifting upon moving to California.
+Earning a sponsorship from City Tire Online he joined Formula D in 2009.
+Rydquist entered three FD competition events where he qualified for the Top 32 at Long Beach and received a One-More-Time vote in the Top 32 tandem battle against reigning FD champion Tanner Foust.

-In Rydquist's second FD event at Road Atlanta, the FD judges requested two tandem battles between Rydquist and drifting veteran Darren MacNamara before deciding which driver to move on to the Top 16.
-By Round 3 in Las Vegas, Rydquist qualified in 7th place.
-In 2013, Rydquist entered Formula Drift with a Nissan 350Z formerly driven by Robbie Nishida.
-Rydquist spent a season on the development of the Nissan, and by 2014, the car was equipped with a Chevy LS2 V8 campaigned by Road Race Engineering.
-Rydquist claimed a drifting podium at Round 3 Homestead-Miami Speedway.
+In Rydquist's second ever Formula D event at Road Atlanta, the judges requested two tandem battles between Rydquist and drifting veteran Darren MacNamara.
+By Round 3 in Las Vegas, Rydquist qualified seventh, outscoring prior Formula D event winners.
+He did not continue in Formula Drift until 2013.
+Driving a Nissan 350Z formerly driven by Robbie Nishida Rydquist and Berk Technology spent a season catching up on car development, and by 2014 the car was equipped with a turbo-charged Chevy LS2 V8 campaigned by Road Race Engineering.
+Rydquist qualified first in Pro2 and finished on the Pro2 podium at Round 3 Homestead-Miami Speedway.